 Apart from this, some reports claim that her best live cash earnings were $32,166.
 Not long ago, she was seen during the 2018 PokerStars EPT Prague.
 Here, she was doing well for a better part of the game.
 But at one point, as she was going all-in, her opponent prevailed over her with a stronger hand.

 She even engaged in several rounds of poker during her husband’s namesake — the Patrik Antonius Poker Challenge, which was held in Tallinn, Estonia.
 She showed her skills in this €1,500 Main Event.
+In April 2019, she took 72nd place and won $3,080 in 2019 EPT Monte Carlo.

 It’s Still Not the End

-Therefore, regardless of whether you’d dub Geller a good player or not, you have to admire her for one thing — she’s trying to make a name for herself in a world where not many women had done it before her.
+Regardless of whether you’d dub Geller a good player or not, you have to admire her for one thing — she’s trying to make a name for herself in a world where not many women had done it before her.
 No matter if she succeeds or not, at least she’s willing to attempt it.
 Proving, along the way, that she’s more than just a wife of a famous poker player.